-Critical hits can also be scored against mods; which can cause the mod to be “stripped” from the portal.
+When the portal itself is within range of the blast, critical hits can also be scored against mods; which can cause the mod to be “stripped” from the portal.
 The chance of this happening depends on the mod’s “stickiness” property.
 Most mods have no stickiness, meaning any critical hit will destroy the mod.
 However, the higher the mod’s stickiness, the more likely that it will deflect a critical hit.

 When a mod is destroyed by a critical hit, you’ll see an orange explosion centered on the portal.
 If the mod was a shield, you’ll also see the shield dome turn red and then disintegrate.
 If it was a different mod, it will appear briefly over the portal and shatter.

 There are several things that can increase the chances of a critical hit:

 - Stand closer to the target (the resonator to hit, or the portal itself for mods)